‘American Horror Story: Cult’: Real-Life Clowns Not Laughing As Ryan Murphy Takes Clown Phobia To A New Level

 “Clowns aren’t just about laughter.
 They’re about listening and caring.”

 Moody revealed that professional clowns have been dealing with the fallout created by the TV version of It for nearly 30 years, after Tim Curry played the clown Pennywise in the terrifying 1990 TV miniseries.
-But Moody thinks the revival of It, combined with American Horror Story: Cult and the headline-making 2016 clown sightings could spur a temporary a decline in business for real clowns, which is no laughing matter.
+But Moody thinks the revival of It combined with American Horror Story: Cult and the headline-making 2016 clown sightings could spur a temporary a decline in business for real clowns, which is no laughing matter.

 Here is some reaction to the clown-centric Cult.